0xAX/asm/content/asm_3.md

         pop
 ```

-These two could be replaced with special instructions: `enter N, 0` and `leave`.
-The first instruction has two operands:
+These two can be replaced with special instructions: `enter N, 0` and `leave`.
+The `enter` instruction has two operands:

-- Number of bytes that needs to be subtracted from the `rsp` register to allocate space on stack.
+- Number of bytes to subtract from the `rsp` register to allocate space on the stack.
-- Number of levels of stack frames in nested calls.
+- Number of stack frame levels in nested calls.

-These both instructions are considered "outdated" but still will work because of backward compatibility.
+These instructions are considered "outdated" because of performance issues and the usual function prologue and epilogue are used, but still work because of backward compatibility.

-The next already familiar to us instruction that affects the stack is the `syscall` instruction.
-In some aspects it is similar to the `call` instruction with the one of the most significant difference is that the function that is going to be called is located in the kernel space.
-The return from a system call and the stack clean-up is executed with the help of the `sysret` instruction.
+The next familiar instruction that affects the stack is the `syscall` instruction.
+In some aspects, it is similar to the `call` instruction, with one key difference: the function to be called is located in kernel space.
+The return from a system call and the stack clean-up are executed using the `sysret` instruction.

-In the previous post, we mentioned that besides the general purpose registers, the other types of registers exists.
-One of such type of registers is `rflags`.
-In basic words it is a register where CPU stores its current state.
-In the next posts we will know more details about this type of register but for now we must know that an x86_64 process provide the two following command that affect the stack:
+In the previous post, we mentioned that there are other types of registers besides the general purpose registers.
+One such register is `rflags` where the CPU stores its current state.
+In the next posts, we will learn more about it.
+For now, we must know that the x86_64 processor provides the following two commands that affect the stack:

 - `pushf` - pushes the `rflags` register into the stack.
-- `popf` - pops the top value from the stack and stores the value in the `rflags` register.
+- `popf` - pops the top value from the stack and stores it in the `rflags` register.

 ## Example